open-contracting/standard/docs/primer/next.md

 * [Guidance](../guidance/index): Step-by-step instructions on how to design and implement an OCDS publication, including helpful tools and examples
 * [Reference](../schema/index): Describing the specific rules that need to be followed to publish OCDS data
-* [Getting help](../support/index): Outlining how you can get free support and how you can participate in the OCDS community
+* [Getting help](../support/index): Outlining how you can get support and how you can participate in the OCDS community
 * [Governance](../governance/index): Details about the stewardships, development, and revisions process for the OCDS
 * [History](../history/index): Information about the changes in each version of the OCDS
 * [Data Review Tool](https://review.standard.open-contracting.org/): A tool to help check whether your data is following the OCDS correctly

 **Have a question?
 Ask us!**

-OCP and the OCDS offers free global support in publishing or using OCDS data.
+OCP and the OCDS offers global support in publishing or using OCDS data.
 If you are planning to publish or use OCDS data, then the Data Support Team is on-hand to offer advice and input, by:

 * Helping you identify approaches for converting data from your existing systems to the OCDS
 * Suggesting existing tools and services that can help you publish or use OCDS data